 • Experience with complex, impact litigation.

-Resume review begins on November 30, 2024.
+Resumes reviewed on a rolling basis.
 Open until filled.
 To apply, submit your resume, cover letter, and list of three references to Heather Kemper, Deputy Director, [email protected].
 If applicable, please describe your Spanish proficiency level.

 As part of your cover letter, please address the following: